prikhi/crypto-portfolio/README.md

 It currently:

 * Reads my cointracking.info Trade List from a CSV
+* Streams the current price of ETH in USD from GDAX
-* Fetches the current prices of each of my coins from Binance
+* Streams the current prices of each of my coins from Binance
-* Renders a table showing the amount, cost, value, % change & gains for each coin.
+* Shows the amount, cost, value, % change & gains for each coin.
+* Shows the total cost, value, & gains for portfolio, in ETH & USD.

 ![The User Interface of the Crypto Portfolio Program, Showing a Table of Costs, Values, and Gains for Several Cryptocurrencies](http://bugs.sleepanarchy.com/projects/crypto-portfolio/repository/revisions/master/entry/screenshot.png "KSP Automation Screenshot")